ECHA

 Already a Premium member?
 Sign In

-Sweden has submitted an intention to the European Chemical Agency (ECHA) for the Harmonised Classification and Labeling (CLH) of Carvone as a reprotoxic substance category 2 (Carcinogenic, Mutagenic, and Toxic to Reproduction, CMR 2).
-If the classification process is completed, the use of this substance in cosmetic products may be Read more…
+On 15 November 2023, France submitted an intention to the European Chemical Agency (ECHA) for the Harmonised Classification and Labeling (CLH) of the fragrance ingredient Hexamethylindanopyran (CAS no 1222-05-5) as a reproductive toxicant and an endocrine disruptor substance.
+If the classification process is completed, the use of Hexamethylindanopyran in cosmetic products Read more…